 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS MORE INFORMATION IN OUR DISCLAIMER

 #1 DAY TRIP

 This FIVE Star rated day trip from Medellin to Guatape is stunning.
 It’s the best way to visit Guatape, including a boat trip, visit to El Penon + an English-speaking guide.

 No trip to Medellin is complete without visiting Guatape.
 This is the most popular day trip from Medellin and it’s for good reason.
 Not only can you hike up to the top of the stunning natural rock formation of El Penol and see the magnificent views, but you can also head into the small lakeside town of Guatape.
 Read more about what to see on a Guatape Day Trip from Medellin here.

-This colourful Colombian town is known for its coffee shops, where you get coffee in real china cups, and for the colours of the town.
+This colorful Colombian town is known for its coffee shops, where you get coffee in real china cups, and for the colors of the town.

 Guatape is just 90 minutes from Medellin and is easily reachable independently, or by a cost-effective tour from Medellin.
 Here’s our guide to visiting Guatape and how to get there by yourself